fossabot/optimus/README.md

 the stage/stage command exit status.

-If the object storage option is defined, the job artifacts are tar archived and pushed under the project bucket as `jobname-date.tar.gz`.
+If the object storage option is defined, the job artifacts are tar archived and pushed under the project bucket as `jobname-longdateformat.tar.gz`.

  *And maybe some other magic too.*

 A rough estimate of the CRDs intended use.

-**NOTE: this changes constantly and might be invalid syntax!
+**NOTE: this changes constantly and may contain invalid syntax!
 It only includes the CI part and not the CD part**

 ```yaml
 apiVersion: pipelines.cloudflavor.io/v1